bergmark/blog/2016/package-faq.md

 import "pretty" Text.PrettyPrint.HughesPJClass
 ```

-For packages in stackage that also have non-doctest tests you can use a cabal flag to disable just doctests.
-You can send a pull request to stackage toggling this flag by editing the `package-flags` section of `build-constraints.yaml`.
+For packages that also have non-doctest tests you can use a cabal flag to disable just doctests.

 ```
 flag run-doctests